TimoBechtel/stapigen/README.md

 ## About

-Stapigen allows you to generate a static, JSON based API out of an existing set of files.
-You can for example use it to generate an API for yaml or markdown files.
+Stapigen allows you to generate a static, file-based JSON API out of an existing set of files.
+You can, for example, use it to generate an API for yaml or markdown files, like a JAMstack blog.

-You can easily provide your own file parser, which allows you to generate an API for any filetype!
+You can easily provide your own file parser, which allows you to generate an API for any filetype.

+It's completely static, so you can host it with any static webserver or even Github Pages.

 ## Quickstart